google-marketing-solutions/ga4-ecom-attributor/ecom-attributor-web-GTM/README.md

 a) have Promotion data tracking on your website (promo Impression and promo Click) **AND**\
 b) if you set up in Cookie creator tag to collect Promotion information in cookie

-If this is the case for you, you need to provide additional 4 parameters to each ecommerce even tag in GTM (not necessary to do changes on Promotion Impression and Promotion Click tags):
+If this is the case for you, you need to provide additional 4 parameters to each ecommerce event tag in GTM (it is not needed to do these changes on Promotion Impression and Promotion Click tags):
 * promotion_id
 * promotion_name
 * creative_name